biodatascience/datacomm/syllabus.md

 the written products (homework) of other students, to develop their critical mindset for technical diagrams and writing.

-### Generative AI
+### Generative AI in BCB 724

+Allowed:

-It is allowed to use Generative AI (e.g. ChatGPT) to correct spelling/grammar in your assignments in BCB 724.
+* It is allowed to use Generative AI to correct spelling or grammar in your assignments in BCB 724.

+Not allowed:

+* It is not allowed to use Generative AI to write entire paragraphs of text and submit as one's own work as a writing assigment.
+* It is not allowed to use Generative AI to critique others' work.

+Instructors:

-I do not want students to use Generative AI to write entire paragraphs of text and submit as one's own work, nor to critique others' work.
-This type of usage is therefore not allowed in BCB 724.
-The reason for this is to help students develop inherent communication skills, which you can draw on in a variety of contexts, including collaborative meetings and conferences.
-I will not use Generative AI to grade your assignments, and I would ask you and your peers to do the same.
+* Instructors (myself and TAs) will not use Generative AI to grade your assignments.

+The point of the class is to help students develop communication skills, to draw upon in a variety of contexts, including collaborative meetings and conferences.
+In addition, large sections of text from Generative AI is currently somewhat obvious to detect in scientific writing, and including large sections of text that you did not write is likely to go against your own objectives in communication.

-Generative AI can be useful in drafting boilerplate communications, or in brainstorming topic outlines, but I recommend to read the [Guidance from the UNC Committee](https://provost.unc.edu/generative-ai-usage-guidance-for-the-research-community/) on usage in research, in particular risks regarding bias, confidentiality, and intellectual property/plagiarism.
+Generative AI can be useful in drafting boilerplate communications, or in brainstorming ideas, but I recommend to read the [Guidance from the UNC Committee](https://provost.unc.edu/generative-ai-usage-guidance-for-the-research-community/) on usage in research, in particular risks regarding bias, confidentiality, and intellectual property/plagiarism.

-It is never allowed to paste HIPAA- or FERPA-protected data into public Generative AI tools.
+**Note:** It is never allowed to paste HIPAA- or FERPA-protected data into public Generative AI tools.

-I would also recommend against using Generative AI for writing code for the few coding assignments.
-For someone who is still learning programming, this strategy may save you time in the short term, but tends to produce a shallower form of understanding, and limit your skills in the long term.

 ### Related courses